The Protected Geographical Indication is the European quality mark that protects and guarantees breeders, producers and consumers.

 The authorship of this salami is claimed by both Campi Bisenzio and Greve in Chianti.
-Its origins date back to the Middle Ages, when, to compensate for the use of the rarest and most expensive pepper, it was thought well to add fennel seeds to the dough, which are more readily available, convenient and also suitable to hide the possible deterioration of the meat, given their strong aroma.
+Its origins go back to the Middle Ages, when, to make up for the use of rarer and more expensive pepper, it was decided to add to the mixture of fennel seeds, more easily available, convenient and also suitable for hiding any deterioration of the meat, given their strong aroma.

-How to prepare it.
-The ingredients of the finocchiona Toscana igp
+How it is prepared.
+The ingredients of the finocchiona IGP

-Thus was born finocchiona, prepared, according to the Tuscan tradition, with selected parts of ham , bacon, bacon and pork shoulders which are ground, mixed with red wine and treated with salt, pepper, fennel and garlic.
+Thus was born the finocchiona, prepared, according to the Tuscan tradition, with selected parts of Ham, from the bacon, of jowls and of shoulders of the pig which are ground, mixed with red wine and treated with salt, pepper, fennel and garlic.

-At the end of the process (which still takes place manually today), the dough is stuffed into blind beef casing and left to mature for about 5 months.
+At the end of the process (which still takes place manually today), the dough is stuffed into a blind beef casing and left to mature for about 5 months.

-The people of Chianti are used to saying: just as skilled hairdressers are capable of making even the ugliest woman look attractive, so the aroma of the finocchiona is capable of camouflaging the flavor of even the most undrinkable wine.
+The Chianti people usually say: as skilled hairdressers are able to make even the ugliest woman look attractive, so the aroma of finocchiona is capable of disguising the taste of even the most undrinkable wine.

-The saying alludes to a curious popular custom: at the end of the nineteenth century the Florentine nobles who had no cultivated land went to the countryside around Florence to buy the wine of the peasants.
+The saying alludes to one curious popular custom: at the end of the 19th century the Florentine nobles who did not have cultivated land went to the countryside around Florence to buy the peasants' wine.

-Today, the IGP finocchiona Toscana is used to prepare appetizers or simple snacks.
-If you have never tasted it, I recommend you enjoy it with fresh Tuscan pecorino cheese and a good piece of crushed .
+Today, finocchiona IGP is used to prepare appetizers or simple snacks.
+If you've never tasted it, I recommend you try it with fresh pecorino Tuscan and a good piece of flatbread.

-In the kitchen you can combine the IGP finocchiona Toscana then with various cooked vegetables (such as spinach, turnips and broad beans) or otherwise heat it slightly and consume it on slices of grilled polenta.
+In the kitchen you can combine the finocchiona Toscana PGI then with various cooked vegetables (such as spinach, turnips and broad beans) or otherwise heat it slightly and consume it on slices of grilled polenta.
 Try it, and you won't regret it.